cpvrlab/SLProject4/docs/pages/ExampleScenes.md

 All examples presented here run live in browsers that support [WebAssembly](https://webassembly.org/) and the [Emscripten framework](https://emscripten.org/docs/introducing_emscripten/index.html).
 These are at the moment: Google Chrome, Firefox and Microsoft Edge.
-See the GitHub wiki page [https://github.com/cpvrlab/SLProject4/wiki/Build-for-the-web-with-Emscripten](Build for the Web with Emscripten) for more information for a local Emscripten build.<br>
+See the GitHub wiki page [Build for the Web with Emscripten](https://github.com/cpvrlab/SLProject4/wiki/Build-for-the-web-with-Emscripten) for more information for a local Emscripten build.<br>
 See also \ref emscripten for more background information.

 - \subpage example-revolver